 The Maturation Projects submit a completion report only (section 20) but may be requested to participate in status meetings with the Secretariat.
+If a Maturation Project implementation period is extended beyond 18 months a progress status update and interim audited financial reporting will be required.

-The Full Projects must submit A Yearly Report by the 28 February consisting of the following annexes in these administrative guidelines: (a) a narrative report (annex 12) including mandatory annexes and (b) a yearly financial report (annex 15).
+The Full Projects must submit a Yearly Report by the 28 February consisting of the following annexes in these administrative guidelines: (a) a narrative report (annex 12) including mandatory annexes and (b) a yearly financial report (annex 15).
 A yearly budget (annex 11) must be annexed to the report together with an updated project budget (annex 10), which includes the revised budget duly considering already made or upcoming reallocations and/or use of the budget margin.
-Besides, other mandatory annexes, which are not related to the financial management of the projects, e.g. output level results reporting, a Responsible Business Conduct action plan, a Yearly Work plan, a Communication Plan, and a Risk Management Framework, should be submitted with the Yearly Report.
+Besides, other mandatory annexes, which are not related to the financial management of the projects, e.g. output level results reporting, a Responsible Business Conduct (RBC) action plan, a Yearly Work plan, a Communication Plan, and a Risk Management Framework, should be submitted with the Yearly Report.

 The Administrative Partner is expected to duly consider the partnership's need for funds for the year to come when submitting the Yearly Report.
 A Status Report may, however, be submitted by the Administrative Partner at any time during the year if the partnership needs to request for additional DMFA funds.
-The report consists of a narrative report (annex 13) and an updated financial report using the format for the yearly financial report (annex 15).
-Besides, if applicable, an updated/revised yearly budget (annex 11) must be annexed to the report together with an updated project budget (annex 10), which includes the revised budget duly considering already made or upcoming reallocations and/or use of the budget margin.
+The report consists of a narrative report (annex 12) and an updated financial report using the format for the yearly financial report (annex 15).
+Besides, an updated/revised yearly budget (annex 11) must be annexed to the report together with an updated project budget (annex 10), which includes the revised budget duly considering already made or upcoming reallocations and/or use of the budget margin.

 Audited annual financial statements including all resources must be submitted no later than the 15 May each year covering the previous calendar year.
-The own contribution (annex 5) should be included in the financial statements The submission should include the auditor's report, the financial statements9 and the management letter.
-The annual statement of accounts should include an overview of income and expenditure and show the annual budget as comparison.
+The own contribution (annex 5) should be included in the financial statements.
+The submission should include the auditor's report, the financial statements9 and the management letter.
+The annual statement of accounts (annex 15) should include an overview of income and expenditure and show the annual budget as comparison.